Haiden Palmer

-Haiden Denise Palmer (born March 28, 1991 in Moreno Valley, California) is an American former basketball player.
+Haiden Denise Palmer (born March 28, 1991, in Moreno Valley, California) is an American basketball coach and former player.
 She played college basketball for Oregon State and Gonzaga before going on to play professionally.
 She won the Icelandic championship and Icelandic Cup with Snæfell in 2016 while being named the Foreign Player of the Year, Playoffs MVP and the Cup MVP.
 She later went on to play in Germany where she won the German Cup in 2018 with TSV 1880 Wasserburg.
 In 2021, she win the Icelandic Cup again, this time with Haukar.

 College career

 Palmer started her college basketball with Oregon State in 2009 and averaged 10.8 points for the 2009–10 season.
 She left Oregon after the season, along with several of her teammates due to their dissatisfaction with coach LaVonda Wagner, and joined Gonzaga where she redshirted her first year.
 She was named the 2011–12 WCC Newcomer of the Year and the 2013 WCC Most Outstanding Player at the WCC Women's Basketball Championship.
 She helped Gonzaga to three WCC regular-season titles, two WCC Tournament Championships and three NCAA Tournaments, reaching the Sweet 16 in 2012.
 After her senior season in 2014, she was recognized as an honorable mention All-American by the Associated Press.